 The A.T.A.
 Magazine reported in its May, 1939 issue that total number of members at the time was 5,844.
 Today, approximately 1,000 teachers retire each year.

-To see a list of all our Board members and CEOs over the past 75 years, click here.
+To see a list of all the ATRF Board Chairs and CEOs over the past 75 years, click here.

 Have a look at the Milestones presentation (PDF) here for more interesting information.